 by TIRF Labs

-Total Internal Reflection Fluorescence (TIRF) has established itself as an indispensable tool for single molecule detection and other areas of life sciences.
+Total Internal Reflection Fluorescence (TIRF) has established itself as an indispensable tool for single molecule detection, super resolution microscopy, and other areas of life sciences.
 [1-8, 11-15].
 TIRF selectively excites only a ~100-nm layer of the specimen next to the surface, while the bulk of specimen is not illuminated and does not fluoresce.
 This superior spatial selectivity (in comparison, the confocal scheme excites ~1,000 nm) allows for the minimization of the background signal and providing the contrast sufficient for the detection of single molecules.
 In particular, TIRF is “...a method uniquely suited to image the plasma membrane with its associated organelles and macromolecules in living cells.
 The method shows even the smallest vesicles made by cells, and can image the dynamics of single protein molecules” .

 There are three popular schemes to realize the TIRF effect: (i) prism-, (ii) lightguide-, and (iii) objective-based geometries, as shown in the schemes above.
 Each geometry has its own set of advantages and limitations.
 This web page analyzes errors caused by the stray light in TIRF microscopy and their interference with the TIRF effect.
 It compares the advantages and limitations of prism-, lightguide- and objective-type TIRF microscopy, discusses the sources of stray light in each of the geometries, and suggests ways for stray light mitigation.
 This web page will help you to choose a TIRF geometry, which is suited for your studies.